ChuLiangFu/AppliedMathTraining/modeling/Physics/Materials Science/README.md

-adding the qualify preparing document.
+adding the qualify preparing document with mathematical point of view.